Fourier-based potential theory without an explicit Green's function: The parabolic regularization strategy

-meaning $\distop{T}{\vphi}$ denotes the action of a distribution $T$ on a test function $\vphi$.
 The reason for working at this level of generality is that the regularization strategy must apply not only to smooth volumetric data, but also to singular sources such as layer potentials.
 For this reason we formulate the problem in the language of distributions from the outset and work at the level of distributions throughout this section.

-In addition to the spaces $\Err$ and $\pErr$, we will also use the Schwartz space $\schwartz(\Rd{2})$, consisting of smooth functions on $\Rd{2}$ whose derivatives decay faster than any polynomial.
-Its dual space $\pschwartz(\Rd{2})$ is the space of tempered distributions, that is, the space of continuous linear functionals on $\schwartz(\Rd{2})$.

 Recall that if $T\in\pschwartz(\Rd{2})$ is a tempered distribution, its Fourier transform $\fhat{T}\in\pschwartz(\Rd{2})$ is defined by duality,